minecire/Virtual-Scrapbook-for-My-Memories-Suite/README.md

 Make sure to include the full path to the section in the link from the base scrapbook directory

-#### Note: Virtual Scrapbook does not automatically style links to look clickable in order to give more options for customization.
-It is up to you to format links to make it clear you can click them.
+#### Note: With the exception of the automatically generated contents, Virtual Scrapbook does not automatically style links to look clickable in order to give more options for customization.
+It is up to you to format links to make it clear users can click them.

 ## Web Version
 Although it is quite a bit slower and glitchier due to the limitations of web generally, and godot's web exporter specifically, you can use the web build here: https://minecire.github.io/Virtual-Scrapbook-for-My-Memories-Suite/

+#### Note: Due to the limitations of web, you must compress your project directory into a .zip file in order to upload.

 ## Build Info
 This is a project creating using Godot Engine 4.4, and as such you need to install Godot to build.